Love of Standards

 Some people may think, "Well, its a standard?
 What would you expect?" ...but its not true.
-If you think Standards have to be played in a lazy and boring way, listen to DEXTER GORDON, listen to SONNY ROLLINS, or how about JOHNNY GRIFFIN, ARNETT COBB, even some early Roland Kirk -- just to name a few.
-(Actually, Willis Jackson is one of my faves.)
+If you think Standards have to be played in a lazy and boring way, listen to DEXTER GORDON, listen to SONNY ROLLINS, listen to JOHNNY GRIFFIN, ARNETT COBB.
+The list is endless.

 Standards can be played with just as much fun, excitement and soul as funk and R&B -- all they require is a slightly different ethos.
 Swing, after all is SWING.
-Music can be funky and swing (in fact, listen to James Brown's DOING IT TO DEATH -- it ain't nothing but a shuffle), but first and foremost, a good standard to truly be presented in the way it needs to be must swing HEAVILY.
+Music can be funky and swing (in fact, listen to James Brown's DOING IT TO DEATH -- Its just a shuffle, like so many of Art Blakey's tunes), but first and foremost, a good standard to truly be presented in the way it needs to be must swing HEAVILY.

-With all of this said, I am still seeking that perfect horn players who "get it" -- I could name a few.
-Willis Jackson, Plas Johnson, Red Holloway, Gene Ammons, Fred Jackson, Hank Mobley, Stanley Turrentine.... -- gosh, so many greats!!!
+With all of this said, I am always seeking that perfect horn players who "get it" -- I could name a few in the tradition: Willis Jackson, Plas Johnson, Red Holloway, Gene Ammons, Fred Jackson, Hank Mobley, Stanley Turrentine.... -- gosh, so many greats!!!

 Today, Jazz organists tend to lean towards a style that was epitomized by the sounds of Jimmy Smith and Wes Montgomery called the "OGD" style: organ, guitar, drums.
 That was one sound.
 But there was another too.
 Listen to the organ combo recordings of Lou Donaldson and Willis Jackson and you'll hear it epitomized.
 Although the OGD sound is great, I have to admit how strange I find it that even when you do get Jazz Organ quartets with tenor players, the sound they'll play still leads towards the more layed back style of the OGD sound.
 Nothing's wrong with that, of course, but now and then, what's wrong with a little bar walking???